SAP/curated-resources-for-domain-driven-design/ddd-kata.md

 ## The DDD Kata

-### The Deliverables
+* Select a collaboration tool for your choice.
+In SAP we are using Mural.
+In the DDD Community Miro is used a lot.

-* **Form a working group** (up to 8 Person).
-Declare one member a domain expert (maybe a substitute) and one member as Facilitator / Moderator
+* **Form a working group** (up to 8 people).
+Declare one member a domain expert (maybe a substitute) and one member as facilitator / moderator
-* Perform a **Big Picture Event Storming** with your group in Mural or Miro
+* Perform a **Big Picture Event Storming** with your group in collaboration tool of choice
-* **Identify the bounded context and aggregates** within evaluated process in Mural or Miro
+* **Identify the bounded context and aggregates** within evaluated process in collaboration tool of choice
-* Establish the message flow from Bounded Context to Bounded Context using the **Domain Message Flow** Diagrams in Mural or Miro.
+* Establish the message flow from Bounded Context to Bounded Context using the **Domain Message Flow** Diagrams in collaboration tool of choice.
-* For each identified Bounded Context, specify using the **Bounded Context Canvas** in Mural or Miro.
+* For each identified Bounded Context, specify using the **Bounded Context Canvas** in collaboration tool of choice.
-* Within the defined Bounded Contexts, defined the aggregates using the **Aggregate canvases** in Mural or Miro.
+* Within the defined Bounded Contexts, defined the aggregates using the **Aggregate canvases** in collaboration tool of choice.

-Plan your time carefully.
-Timebox your efforts.

 ### The Requirements